initforcode/initforcode.github.io/README.md

 ## Scripts
 Scripts have been designed to focus on core programming skills to give you a boost into development.
-Each session will walk your across the basics of a programming language or framework and gear you with enough intel to guide your progress through the murky waters of the Internet.
+Each session will walk you across the basics of a programming language or framework and gear you with enough intel to guide your progress through the murky waters of the Internet.

 ### JavaScript